-TFI International (TSX:TFII) saw a 2.74% increase in its stock price today, riding on news that the Toronto Stock Exchange had approved the renewal of the company’s normal course issuer bid.
+TFI International (TSX:TFII), in our opinion one of the best Canadian stocks to buy right now, saw a 2.74% increase in its stock price today, riding on news that the Toronto Stock Exchange had approved the renewal of the company’s normal course issuer bid.
 TFI International may now repurchase a maximum of 7,000,000 shares for cancellation.

 The share buybacks represent around 9% of the companies total shares outstanding, and the company is allowed to begin purchasing shares on October 2nd.
 The deadline for repurchase ends October 1st, 2020.